Mobility Changes Everything

 When you give someone a wheelchair, you give someone the chance to breathe fresh air, visit friends and neighbors—or even go to school or get a job.
 The transforming gift of mobility changes everything.
 Mobility means independence, the ability to participate in society and earn a living.
 It means renewed dignity, leaving behind the days of being on the ground.

-Since 2001, more than 1.3 million lives across 94 countries have been transformed by the gift of mobility from Free Wheelchair Mission.
+Since 2001, 1.4 million lives across 94 countries have been transformed by the gift of mobility from Free Wheelchair Mission.

 Will you get involved today and help transform a life forever?